zjruff/pycnet-audio/docs/index.rst

 	(Only used in ``batch_process`` mode.)
 When this flag is set, the output files (class score files, .wav file inventory files, detection summary files, and review files) generated for each of the target directories will be combined into one once all target directories have been processed.
 This is intended for use when e.g. the target directories represent different recording stations within the same field site.
 This flag does not need to be paired with a value.

-Note that most of these options only make sense to use in certain modes.
+It is worth noting that most of these options only make sense to use in certain modes.
 For instance, there is no reason to specify ``-c v4`` when running ``pycnet spectro`` because the PNW-Cnet model is not involved in generating spectrograms.
 Additionally, some options have a limited range of useful values.
 For instance, the ``-w`` flag can only usefully be set to a whole number between 1 and the number of logical cores in your machine's CPU.
 Generally, if you provide an option that is irrelevant for the mode you've chosen, it will be silently ignored.
-If the option is relevant but the value you provided cannot be used, pycnet will typically override your choice and use some default value instead.
+If the option is relevant but the value you provided cannot be used (e.g. ``-w twelve``), pycnet will typically override your choice and use some default value instead.

 More examples